jpfulton/blog/content/blog/2023-07-21-azure-personal-network-replace-vpn/index.md

 #### Start the OpenVPN Service

+Once the server configuration is in place, the OpenVPN service may be started.
+Note the syntax of the start parameter. `systemctl` supports multiple `openvpn` daemon configurations that may be started and stopped independently using the syntax `openvpn@configuration-name`.

 ```bash
 sudo systemctl start openvpn@homeserver
 sudo systemctl status openvpn@homeserver
 ```

+The `systemd` journal can be then be checked using the following command.

 ```bash
 sudo journalctl -u openvpn@homeserver -xe